cooke001/recipeBook/Recipes/sweetSourDal.md

 3. Add sugar and rest of spices, put hob on high heat.
 4. Add lentils, stir and bring to the boil.
 5. Simmer for 10 minutes.
+6. Serve in bowls and add chopped coriander.

 ## Source
 http://www.maunikagowardhan.co.uk/cook-in-a-curry/khatti-meethi-dal-sweet-sour-lentil-for-jamie-olivers-food-tube/